Top 7 Ways a Workers Comp Attorney Can Protect Your Rights

 What is the deadline for filing a claim?

 In most states, you must report a workplace injury to your employer within 30 days, although this period can vary by jurisdiction.
-Once you inform your employer, you typically have up to one year from the date of the injury to submit a formal workers’ compensation claim.
+Generally, you may file a formal workers’ compensation claim one year after notifying your employer.
 However, some states have shorter or longer filing deadlines depending on the injury type and circumstances.
 Failing to meet these deadlines can jeopardize your claim, so it’s essential to act quickly and consult an attorney to confirm the specific time limits in your state.

 What benefits can I receive?